Zummek/best-tournament-app/README.md

 > **_NOTE:_** it's recommended to use yarn in `./web-app` by quasar and required by CI/CL.
 In the end `yarn.lock` or `package-lock.json` must by up to date for CI/CL function properly.

 1\.
-In server folder copy `.env.example` to `.env` file and change the settings for yourself:
+In server and web application folders copy `.env.example` to `.env` file and change the settings for yourself:

 2\.
 Install quasar globally: